CLEVELAND: Thirty-three thoughts for 33 victories this season following a 114-85 win against the Brooklyn Nets in the season finale…

 4. But I know the concept of getting him out of Cleveland has been very real since early in his second season.
 I also know there are those within the Cavs who question whether or not he’s worth a max deal.
 Add it all up and … anything is possible this summer.
 Anything.

-5. Irving could sign on for the full five years, he could ask for an opt-out after three or he could reject the deal outright.
+5. Irving could sign on for the full five years, he could ask for an opt-out after four or he could reject the deal outright.
 It would be a huge gamble to reject the deal entirely – no player on a rookie deal has ever done that.

 6. Former Cavs GM Chris Grant had a strict belief of what a max contract meant: The full five years, no opt-out clauses.
 Anything less than a guaranteed five years wouldn’t be considered a max.